wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (h) such other particulars as are prescribed.

-    (4) Where an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][484] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with all necessary modifications.
+    (4) Where an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][486] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with all necessary modifications.

-    Section 162C: inserted, on 1 December 1999, by [section 91][482] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 162C: inserted, on 1 December 1999, by [section 91][484] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

     Section 162C(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).

+    Section 162C(2): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 162C(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).